Jury Acquits Aid Worker Accused Of Helping Border-Crossing Migrants In Arizona

 Warren, a 37-year-old geography teacher from Ajo, Ariz., and others with No More Deaths carry jugs of water, food, first-aid kits and other supplies for migrants traversing the Arizona desert.

-His lawyers have argued for years that their work is not illegal because they are offering humanitarian assistance to desperate border-crossers regardless of legal status, a perspective the jury affirmed in fewer than three hours of deliberations.
+His lawyers have argued for years that their work is not illegal because they are offering humanitarian assistance to desperate border crossers regardless of legal status, a perspective the jury affirmed in fewer than three hours of deliberations.
 Warren's legal team also maintained that his aid work is in accordance with his religious beliefs that instruct him to help those in need.

 "They decided that humanitarian aid is not always a crime the way the government wanted it to be," said Warren's attorney, Greg Kuykendall.
 Instead, they decided that humanitarian aid is virtually never a crime."

-Federal prosecutors told the jury that Warren was complicit in the migrants' dangerous and illegal journey across the border, not just by providing shelter, but by helping them avoid a checkpoint to stay out of the reach of Border Patrol agents.
+Federal prosecutors told the jury that Warren was complicit in the migrants' dangerous and illegal journey across the border, not just by providing shelter but by helping them avoid a checkpoint to stay out of the reach of Border Patrol agents.

-"Although we're disappointed in the verdict, it won't deter use from continuing to prosecute all the entry and re-entry cases that we have, as well as all the harboring and smuggling cases and trafficking that we have," said Michael Bailey, the U.S. attorney for Arizona.
+"Although we're disappointed in the verdict, it won't deter use from continuing to prosecute all the entry and reentry cases that we have, as well as all the harboring and smuggling cases and trafficking that we have," said Michael Bailey, the U.S. attorney for Arizona.
 "We won't distinguish between whether someone is harboring or trafficking for money or whether they're doing it out of a misguided sense of social justice or belief in open borders."

 Warren still faces a single misdemeanor charge in a separate case in which he is accused of driving into a national wildlife refuge and leaving gallons of water for migrants.
 He had also been charged with littering and driving in a restricted road inside the refuge.
-The littering count was dismissed, and Warren was found guilty on the vehicle charge.
-He is set to be sentenced Feb.
-18, 2020.
+The littering count was dismissed, and Warren was found guilty of the vehicle charge.
+He is set to be sentenced in February.

-His acquittal on two felony harboring counts and one conspiracy to transport count was celebrated by Rev. Mary Katherine Morn, who runs the Unitarian Universalist Service Committee, a nonprofit advocacy group.
+His acquittal on two felony harboring counts and one conspiracy to transport count was celebrated by the Rev. Mary Katherine Morn, who runs the Unitarian Universalist Service Committee, a nonprofit advocacy group.
 Warren's border aid group, No More Deaths, is a ministry of the Unitarian Universalist Church of Tucson.

 "The verdict is a sharp and welcome rebuke to the administration's ongoing effort to criminalize compassion — and marks a major victory for all of the humanitarian workers willing to risk their own lives to save those of others," Morn said.